(News article for May 22, 2021; edited)

-Many of you already know of local growers, roadside stands, or grocery stores where you can buy local produce.
+Many of you already know of local growers, farmers’ markets, roadside stands, or grocery stores where you can buy local produce.
 There are also websites that can help you find it.

-The LSU AgCenter and Louisiana Department of Agriculture and Forestry (LDAF) have recently partnered to put together a map of local producers.
+Last year, the LSU AgCenter and Louisiana Department of Agriculture and Forestry (LDAF) partnered to put together a map of local producers.
 This is available under the “LA Farm Food Map and Directory” on LDAF’s Coronavirus Information Center site.
-(Growers who have not yet submitted their request to be listed on that site can go there to do so, as well.)

 For strawberries in particular, you can go to the Louisiana Strawberry Marketing Board site and click on “Find Louisiana Strawberries.”

-To find growers who are part of LDAF’s Louisiana Grown program, you can go to the "Where to Buy" section of that site.
+To find growers who are part of LDAF’s Louisiana Grown program, you can go to louisianagrown.com and choose “Where to Buy.”
 There, choose among “Fruit & Veggie Producers,” “Horticultural,” “Sod Producers,” and “Farmers’ Market.”
-Businesses are listed by parish.

-If you’re thinking of visiting a u-pick farm, please contact them first to make sure they will be open when you plan to go.
+If you’re thinking of going to a u-pick farm, please visit their website or contact them first to make sure they will be open when you plan to go.

 Contact Mary Helen Ferguson.